 An apple for the teacher?
 Banners in the sky?
 How will you celebrate Teacher Appreciation Week?
 Learn about the gestures that touch educators' hearts.
-This week, Education World reports what teachers say makes them feel honored and valued.
+Education World reports what teachers say makes them feel honored and valued.
 Included: Activities for administrators, parents, and students to show teachers just how much they mean during Teacher Appreciation Week.

-For the past 15 years, communities across the country have set aside the first full week of May, including the second Tuesday, National Teacher Day, to shower their teachers with well-deserved thanks.
+Since 1984, communities across the country have set aside the first full week of May, including the second Tuesday, National Teacher Day, to shower their teachers with well-deserved thanks.
 Are you looking for the very best ways to show your teachers just how important they are?
 Education World asked teachers around the country about their favorite Teacher Appreciation Week celebrations.

 "At my school, the parents from the Parent-Teacher Club give us a wonderful luncheon," Janice Goff, from Dry Branch (Georgia) Elementary School, told Education World.
 "This is one of only two times during the year that our whole faculty gets to sit down to a meal together.
 Parent volunteers keep our classes for one and a half hours while we enjoy ourselves and visit with one another.
 We are treated royally during Teacher Appreciation Week, and it does make us feel that we get some recognition for our hard work."